lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-Next we'll add a custom timing function using a cubic-bezier.
+Next we'll add a custom <code>animation-timing-function</code> using a cubic-bezier.
 This will cause our animation to move past its final 100% state and then "spring back" in to place.
-I have memorised this particular cubic-bezier formula  and frequently use it for both animations and transitions.

 {{< highlight scss >}}
 .tile {